 One of the signature things to do in Gloucester, Massachusetts is to go whale watching.
 Whales are regularly seen along Cape Ann, and you can schedule a time to hop on a boat and see them in their natural habitat.
 Whale watching season typically runs April through October, but that could vary depending on which whale watching tour you book.

 Be sure to pack things like an extra sweatshirt or jacket, sunglasses, and sunscreen when you go on a whale watching tour.
 You should also wear closed-toe shoes that you’re comfortable walking and standing in.
-There are multiple companies you can book a whale watching tour through, including Cape Ann Whale Watch, 7 Seas Whale Watch, and Capt.
-Bill & Sons Whale Watch.
+There are multiple companies you can book a whale watching tour through, including Cape Ann Whale Watch and 7 Seas Whale Watch.

 See Gloucester Fisherman’s Memorial